News

 Key signatures and accidentals

-Learning any piece of piano music should start with learning each hand separately.
+As a beginner, you should begin practicing piano music by learning each hand separately.
 Easy piano songs sometimes have three-note chords for the left hand.
-These chords are worth practicing as knowing how to play them is a great skill to have as you learn to play the piano.
+These chords are worth practicing, as knowing how to play them is a great way to improve your piano skills.

-Speed and length of the piece
+Tempo and length of the piece

-Easy songs to play on piano
+Easy songs to play on the piano

-1. Twinkle Twinkle
+1. Twinkle Twinkle Little Star

-Twinkle Twinkle (Traditional)
+Twinkle Twinkle Little Star (Traditional)

 Out of all the easy piano songs, this is always a favorite song to play if you’re an absolute beginner.
-Because of its simplicity, this piece is one of the best ones for all beginners.
+Because of its simplicity, this piece is one of the best songs for all beginners.

 2. Canon